rayaman/multi/README.md

 	if type(task)=='number' then -- a sleep cmd local timer=multi:newTimer()
 		timer:Start()
 		while timer:Get()<task do -- This while loop is what makes using multiple holds tricky...
-If the outer while is good before the nested one then the outter one will have to wait!
+If the outer while is good before the nested one then the outer one will have to wait!
 There is a way around this though! if love then
 				self.Parent:lManager()
 			else